CheWeiChang1992/My_Personal_Notes/My_RDA_Recipe.md

 # 4. How to correct population structure?
-According to a recent study regarding using RDA to detect selection signatures ([Forester et al. 2018](https://onlinelibrary.wiley.com/doi/full/10.1111/mec.14584)),the
+According to a recent study regarding using RDA to detect selection signatures ([Forester et al. 2018](https://onlinelibrary.wiley.com/doi/full/10.1111/mec.14584)), the correction methods were proposed based on
+- (1) ancestry coefficients
+- (2) Moran's eigenvector maps (MEMs)

 ## What is Moran's I ?
 Moran's I is a correlation coefficient used to measure the degree of spatial autocorrelation.
 In brief, **it describes how objects are similar or dissimilar with the objects surrounding them.** It can be **any value between -1 and 1**.